quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Our inter-haplotype distance (IHD) approach was able to identify a mutator allele that escaped notice using quantitative trait locus (QTL) mapping.
 To more systematically compare the power of IHD and QTL mapping, we performed simulations under a variety of possible parameter regimes.
 Overall, we found that IHD and QTL mapping have similar power to detect mutator alleles on haplotypes that each harbor tens or hundreds of *de novo* germline mutations (Figure @fig:ihd_vs_qtl_power).
-Nonetheless, only IHD was able to discover the mutator locus on chromosome 6 in the BXDs, demonstrating that it outperforms QTL mapping in certain experimental systems (for example, systems in which RILs have been inbred for different lengths of time and harbor varying numbers of mutations that can be leveraged for mutator QTL mapping).
+Nonetheless, only IHD was able to discover the mutator locus on chromosome 6 in the BXDs, demonstrating that it outperforms QTL mapping in certain experimental systems (for example, in which RILs have been inbred for different lengths of time and carry varying numbers of mutations that can be leveraged for mutator QTL mapping).
 Because the BXDs were generated in six breeding epochs over a period of nearly 40 years, the oldest lines have accumulated orders of magnitude more mutations than the youngest lines; these younger BXDs have much noisier mutation spectra as a result.
 While approaches for QTL mapping typically weight the phenotypic measurements of each sample equally, IHD compares the *aggregate* mutation spectra of haplotypes at every locus, a property that likely increased its power to detect mutators in the BXD dataset.